A mathematical model and forecast for the coronavirus disease COVID-19 in Spain

 Fig.13–15 reflect the following parameters of the coronavirus outbreak in Spain:

-- actual trajectory of the fatality rates I(TC) and I(CC) and IP progress indicator for the entire observed period;
+- actual trajectory of the fatality rates I(TC) and I(CC) and IP progress indicator for the entire observed period (until May 20, 2020 inclusive) and the forecast period;

-It follows from the graphs that the accuracy of reproduction by the model of the actual values of case fatality rates and indicator of progress is quite high.
-Considering that both the fatality rates (I(TC) and I(CC)) at the end of the outbreak should reach the same level, it can be expected that the final fatality rate in this country is around 10%.
+It follows from the graphs that the accuracy of reproduction by the model of the actual values of case fatality rates and indicator of progress, as well as the forecast accuracy of these indicators are very high.

 Source of statistics: